hcls-solutions/claims-data-activator/README.md

 ## About

 This is a quickstart version of the installation guide to get CDA up and running in a few simple steps.
 It helps install the CDA engine using public endpoint.
+For the advanced configuration options check this [guide](docs/AdvancedConfiguration.md).

-> Note: If you already have DocAI processors setup in a different project, refer to [Cross-project Setup](/docs/cross_project.md). `DOCAI_PROJECT_ID` should not be setup in the following steps.
+> Note: If you already have DocAI processors setup in a different project, refer to [Cross-project Setup](docs/cross_project.md). `DOCAI_PROJECT_ID` should not be setup in the following steps.

 ## Pre-requisites